EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 * rename order to pattern
 * make maps const (this causes other bugs that need to be ironed out)
 * use their instructions for setting up a new repo so that this isn't in a fork of their example repo
+* implement behavior for when a note would be played that's out of the semitone register.
+Likely just transpose values <0 up an octave and values >0 down an octave
+* fine tune for +/- 1 semitone
+* CV in and knobs can alter their respective fields
+* Settings submenu
+* Display settings (note names, semitones, scale degrees)

 ## Bugs
 * First note of scale is off (sharp) by 1 semitone